-Jaw-dropping discounts on products can be too good to be true.
-What might seem like a significant markdown on a Le Creuset kitchen set your mother always wanted, could very well be a scam.
+Jaw-dropping discounts on products can actually be too good to be true.
+What might seem like a significant markdown on a Le Creuset kitchen set your mother always wanted could very well be a scam.
 Don’t be fooled by unknown retailers and fake websites that trick consumers into giving their personal information to a hacker.
-What you thought was “an amazing deal” can end up costing you unusual bank withdrawals from cyber criminals that have obtained your account information.
+What you thought was an amazing deal can end up costing you unusual bank withdrawals from cyber criminals who have obtained your account information.

 3. BACKUP YOUR DATA ON ALL DEVICES